gvwilson/thirdbit/src/fiction/iffy/index.md

 "Yes, ma'am."

 "Well."
-Doctor Johel picked up the giraffe, turned it over, and held it out to Sandrine.
+Doctor Johel picked up the ostrich, turned it over, and held it out to Sandrine.
 "For good luck,"